 “Why not?
 We used to do stuff like that all the time, remember?”

 “Yeah, when we were kids,” Jason reminded.
-“But things change, and sometimes you got to change along with them.
-It’s all about growing up.”
+“But people grow up, and things change, and you have to change along with them.”

 Randy stared at Jason.
 “You used to never talk like that.”